 Game designers have put a lot of thought and effort into creating the perfectly balanced masterpiece that is Yahtzee.
 But some players choose to spit the face of fair play and use dirty tricks to succeed.
 Is your opponent willing to break the rules?
 Come to the table prepared.
 Here are the top six ways to cheat at Yahtzee:

-Red Die - One Con Job: A player may hustle their way into a game posing as a no-nothing bumpkin to catch their opponents off guard.
+Con Job: A player may hustle their way into a game posing as a know-nothing bumpkin to catch their opponents off guard.
 A simpleminded demeanor and friendly countenance can lull players into a false sense of security.
 In fact, the Yahtzee predator is preparing to pounce.
 The con artist uses this ruse to gain a psychological advantage before the first dice are ever rolled, resulting in a relaxed atmosphere where additional cheats stand a greater chance of success.

 A cheater who is skilled in the art of distraction is able to insert and remove crooked dice from play at will.
 This so-called “dice mechanic” can slip in a loaded die to guarantee the six they need for their next Yahtzee but then extract it before the next player rolls.
 Techniques such as the “Mouth Switch”, where a player uses a pretend cough or sneeze to mask a die swap, or the “Casino Thumb Palm Dice Switch”, an adept illustration of sleight of hand, have been perfected by craps players in casinos worldwide.
 These routines, therefore, are at the ready for a would-be Yahtzee fraudster.